 1. The Logo for WWF since 1961

-With its unique black and white coat, the giant panda captured the attention of the founders of World Wild Life (WWF) with its unique black and white coat.
+With its unique black and white coat, the giant panda captured the attention of the founders of World Wild Life (WWF).
 WWF specializes in the conservation of endangered animals.
 When they founded WWF in 1961, the founders fell in love with a giant panda named Chi-Chi that was living at the London Zoo.
-They decided that this lovable creature would be a great choice for their logo, as it would appeal to all people around the world.
-Sir Peter Scott drew the original logo which would evolve over the years while always remaining a giant panda.
+They decided that this lovable creature would be an excellent choice for their logo, as it would appeal to all people around the world.
+Sir Peter Scott drew the original logo, which would evolve over the years while always remaining a giant panda.

 2. Recently Upgraded From Endangered to Vulnerable Status